H4ntek/oi-problems/README.md

 # Solutions
-Solutions to POI (Polish Olympiad in Informatics) problems
+Solutions to various POI (Polish Olympiad in Informatics) problems